Nepal & Things to Do

 You will find accommodation of your choice in Nepal.
 Accommodation facilities in Nepal range from expensive five-star hotels to affordable guesthouses.
 These days Bed and Breakfast (BnB) services are also available in various places across the country.

 Hotels and guesthouses are rare in the rural places of Nepal.
-The Homestay Project launched by the government and local people provide affordable and homely accommodation in various rural places.
+The Homestay Project launched by the government and local people provides affordable and homely accommodation in various rural places.

 You need not worry if you do not find any such place during your journey in Nepal.
 Nepali people believe in 'Atithi Devo Bhava' which means 'guests are gods'.
 So, if you are in trouble finding any hotel or guesthouse, you can simply ask people to host you for a day.
 A Nepali would rarely turn his back when someone is in need of help.

-We advise you to carry sleeping bags and tents if you are travelling to high altitude remote areas.
+We advise you to carry sleeping bags and tents if you are traveling to high-altitude remote areas.
 This is because the climate there is too cold and those places have thin settlements making it difficult for you to find a house or a hotel.

 Transportation in Nepal